sushant097/TSAI-ERAv1-Assignments/Session5/README.md

-# Session 5: PyTorch 101
+# Session 5: Introduction to PyTorch
 ## Introduction:
 Here in this session we learn about PyTorch, basic concepts of PyTorch Tensor, Implemented a toy Neural Network to train on MNIST dataset.